bfeif/personal-website/content/posts/refactoring.md

 # A Tale of Two Programmers

-In "Refactoring", Martin Fowler discusses two software developers' experiences developing a code base:
+In "Refactoring", Martin Fowler discusses two programmers' experiences developing some code base:
 > _"When I talk to software developers who have been working on a system for a while, I often hear that they were able to make progress rapidly at first, but now it takes much longer to add new features.
 Every new feature requires more and more time to understand how to fit it into the existing code base, and once it's added, bugs often crop up that take even longer to fix.
 The code base starts looking like a series of patches covering patches, and it takes an exercise in archaeology to figure out how things work.
 This burden slows down adding new features, to the point that developers wish they could start again from a blank slate. <br><br>But some report a different experience.
 They find they can add new features **faster** because they can leverage the existing things by quickly building on what's already there."_

 What's the difference between these two programmers?
 Why does the first one experience logarithmic returns on investment, while the second one experiences exponential returns on investment?

 ![Logarithmic vs Exponential Returns](/images/log_vs_exponential_returns.png)

 The answer is that, while the first programmer only ever adds new features, the second programmer, before every time they want to add a new feature, takes a moment to improve the design of their code to be more amenable to the introduction of the new feature.
-While the first programmer is faster at the beginning, their paradise doesn't last long.
+While the first programmer is faster at the beginning, they are quickly overtaken by the second programmer.

 This process of improving the design of code such that it's more amenable to new feature-additions, while retaining the code's observable behavior, is called "refactoring", and learning how to refactor can 10x any software developer's productivity.